Saṁyutta Nikāya 22.88

 “kacci te, assaji, khamanīyaṁ, kacci yāpanīyaṁ …pe… paṭikkamosānaṁ paññāyati no abhikkamo”ti?

-“I hope you’re keeping well, Assaji; I hope you’re getting by.
+“I hope you’re keeping well, Assaji; I hope you’re all right.
 And I hope the pain is fading, not growing, that its fading is evident, not its growing.”

 “Na me, bhante, khamanīyaṁ …pe… abhikkamosānaṁ paññāyati no paṭikkamo”ti.